unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. If the calling API requests sorting order, that is used.
 2. Otherwise, if the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
 3. Otherwise, use the nameOrderLocales elements to find the best match for the name locale, as follows.
-    1. For each locale L1 in the parent locale lookup chain* for the name object’s locale, do the following
+    1. For each locale L1 in the parent locale lookup chain* for the **name ordering locale**, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following
              1. If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.
              2. Otherwise if there is a precise match among the surnameFirst nameOrderLocales for L, then let the nameOrder be surnameFirst, and stop.
+    2. Otherwise, let the nameOrder be givenFirst, and stop.

 \* For example, here is a parent locale lookup chain: